mkarner07/mkarner07.github.io/_posts/2023/2023-12-07-In-the-Realm-of-Thought.md

 ### 8. Regression to the Mean

-Let’s start this with an example of military flight teachers: When Daniel Kahnemann tries to teach them that praise works better than criticizing, they disagree.
+Let’s start this with an example of military flight teachers: When Daniel Kahneman tries to teach them that praise works better than criticizing, they disagree.

 One officer says that whenever he praises his students, they are significantly worse afterwards.
 If, on the other hand, he criticizes them, they are usually better afterwards.